 In 1964, psychologist Dr. David Merrill began researching ways to predict success in selling and management careers.
-He understood that people tend to behave in consistent ways that others can observe, and sought to find a method for measuring these behavioral observations through the use of descriptive adjectives.
-Using a technique that was unique for that time, Dr. Merrill measured behavior using a multi-rater approach, believing that people can agree about the behavior of a person they know.
-He utilized an empirical approach, meaning that the research was not designed to support any specific theory of behavior, and could be tested by other researchers.
+He understood that people's behavior is consistent and observable and sought to measure these behaviors using adjectives.
+Using a technique that was unique for that time, he measured behavior using a multi-rater approach, believing that people can agree about the behavior of a person they know.
+It was empirical; the research was not designed to support any specific theory and could be tested by other researchers.

-TRACOM's original Adjective Checklist, the SOCIAL STYLE Profile (SSP), was developed from a pool of more than 2,300 words.
-Work on this larger checklist had been done in the early 1960s by Dr. James W. Taylor at the Martin Corporation (later Martin Marietta) in Denver, Colorado.
-Dr. Merrill obtained rights to use the checklist, and enlisted the participation of a major life insurance company that provided a pool of 600 people to study.
+TRACOM's original Adjective Checklist was developed from a pool of more than 2,300 words.
+Work on this larger checklist had been done in the early 1960s by Dr. James Taylor (not the pop star) at the Martin Corporation (later Martin Marietta) in Denver.
+Dr. Merrill obtained rights to use the checklist and worked with a life insurance company that provided 600 people to study.
 These individuals had their co-workers complete an adjective checklist on them.
-The checklist was completed by answering "yes," "no" or "don't know" to whether or not the adjectives described the person being observed.
+The checklist was completed by answering "yes," "no" or "don't know" to the adjectives.

-Statistical analysis found that if a respondent felt a certain adjective described the individual's behavior, that same respondent would answer "yes" or "no" to certain other adjectives.
+Analysis found that if a respondent felt a certain adjective described the individual's behavior, they would answer "yes" or "no" to certain other adjectives.
 In other words, some adjectives clustered together.
 A statistical procedure called factor analysis was conducted on this data.
 Hundreds of adjectives were compared to each other to see which words clustered together.
-Adjectives that clustered together were considered to measure a dimension of human behavior.
+Adjectives that clustered together measured a dimension of behavior.
 A total of 150 adjectives measuring three scales were finalized.
 The three scales were labeled Assertiveness, Responsiveness, and Versatility.

-Assertiveness: The way in which a person tries to influence others.
-In other words, it is the degree to which individuals tend to "ask" or "tell" in interactions with others.

-Responsiveness: The way in which a person outwardly displays feelings and emotions.
-It is a measure of the degree to which a person tends to "control" or "emote" when interacting with others.

-Versatility: The degree to which a person adjusts their behavior to meet others' Style needs.
+- Assertiveness: The way in which a person tries to influence others.
+In other words, it is the degree to which individuals tend to "ask" or "tell" in interactions with others. - Responsiveness: The way in which a person outwardly displays feelings and emotions.
+How much a person tends to "control" or "emote" when interacting with others. - Versatility: How a person adjusts their behavior to meet others' Style needs.
 People who are consistently versatile are seen as having good interpersonal effectiveness.